Skip to main content Scroll Top

 Honolulu, HI 96822

 Rachel Lentz wears several hats in her position at Hawaiʻi Sea Grant.
-She works with the communications team as a writer, editor, and contributor on Ka Pili Kai and other communications products, and helps with outreach efforts to the community, both physical and digital.
+She works with the communications team as a writer, editor, and contributor on Ka Pili Kai and other communications products, and helps with public outreach efforts, both physical and digital.
 Rachel has also become a reporting specialist to help fulfill the important role of sharing updates on all of Hawaiʻi Sea Grants’ projects with NOAA.
-She also runs the Summer Undergraduate Research Fellowship (SURF) for Hawaiʻi Sea Grant and the Pacific Islands Climate Adaptation Science Center (PI-CASC), offering undergraduate students valuable research experience with the goal of building future capacity for the Pacific region in climate and marine science.
+In addition, she organizes the Summer Undergraduate Research Fellowship (SURF) for Hawaiʻi Sea Grant and the Pacific Islands Climate Adaptation Science Center (PI-CASC), offering undergraduate students valuable research experience with the goal of building future science capacity for the Pacific region.

 IN THIS SECTION